projectcalico/calico/v3.4/getting-started/kubernetes/installation/calico.md

    We recommend at least one replica for every 200 nodes and no more than 20 replicas.
 In production, we recommend a minimum of three replicas to reduce the impact of rolling upgrades and failures.
+The number of replicas should always be less than the number of nodes, otherwise rolling upgrades will stall.
+   In addition, Typha only helps with scale if there are fewer Typha instances than there are nodes.

    > **Warning**: If you set `typha_service_name` without increasing the replica
    > count from its default of `0` Felix will try to connect to Typha, find no